idxbroker/wordpress-plugin/idx-broker-platinum/readme.txt

 * Added backwards compatability with legacy dynamic wrapper usage in themes.

 = 1.2.3 =
-* Fix bug with omnibar data not updating properly.
+* Fixed bug with omnibar data not updating properly.

 = 1.2.2 =
 * Restructured code and made it more WP4.3 and PSR compliant.